-On any given day, in the waiting room of any pediatric office in the United States, the overwhelming number of parents with kids in tow will be millennials.
+On any given day, in the waiting room of any pediatric office in the United States, the majority of parents with kids in tow will be Millennials.
+In 2016, 80% of new mothers were millennials, and while older or younger generations may continue to have children, the sheer size and diversity of Millennial parents make these Moms (and Dads, and other caregivers) an important, if innovative, staple of any pediatric practice’s community.

-While these demographic trends are very positive for the growth of pediatric medicine, there are other factors at work among this group that are also interesting to contemplate.
-For example, millennial women are waiting longer to become parents than prior generations did.
+While these demographic trends are positive for the growth of pediatric medicine, there are other factors at work that imply that Millennials will arrive in reception rooms for many years to come.
+For example, Millennial women are waiting longer to become parents than prior generations did, making them older first-time parents than previous generations.

-Millennials may be delaying parenthood but it’s not for a lack of interest in eventually becoming moms and dads.
+Millennials may be delaying parenthood, but it’s not for a lack of interest in eventually becoming moms and dads, which means that to attract new patients, pediatricians will need to connect with Millennial mothers and fathers on topics they care about, like parenting.
 Members of this generation rated "being a good parent" as a top priority in a 2010 Pew Research Center survey.
 Some 52 percent said it was one of the most important goals in their lives, well ahead of having a successful marriage.

 The Challenges of Serving the "Me" Generation